How trade war with U.S. can hurt growth in China and beyond

 Here is a look at the potential economic damage in Asia:

 Ballpark estimates from economists show that every $100 billion of imports affected by tariffs chip away around 0.5 percent of global trade, wiping off 0.1 percentage points of GDP growth.
-The direct impact on China’s economic growth in 2018 is estimated at 0.1-0.3 percent while the drag on its export growth is expected to be 1 percent.
+The direct impact on China’s economic growth in 2018 is estimated at 0.1-0.3 percentage points while the drag on its export growth is expected to be 1 percentage point.
 The effect on the United States will be less.

 Global inflation should rise by 0.1-0.3 percentage points, not accounting for currency volatilities.